The Clauder Competition is a playwriting award hosted by Portland Stage and open to all New England playwrights.

 Submissions must be sent by U.S. Mail only – no emails, faxes, etc.

 Submissions must include the complete script with a cast breakdown and up-to-date playwright contact information to establish residency.

 No scripts that are handwritten or scripts that are otherwise illegible will be considered.
 We also request that submissions not be bound in binding combs or other permanent bindings that will make them difficult to photocopy.

 Submitted scripts will NOT be returned.

-DEADLINE: The next submission period for the Clauder Competition for New England Playwrights will open in summer 2014.
+DEADLINE: Clauder Competition for New England Playwrights is closed.

-Notification of the opening of the Clauder Competition will go out to the media and to our list of interested playwrights in 2014.
-If you are an eligible playwright interested in joining the list for Clauder Competition notification, please send an e-mail with your name, state of residence, and home mailing address to firstname.lastname@example.org.
+If you are an eligible playwright interested in joining the list for Clauder Competition notification, please send an e-mail with your name, state of residence, and home mailing address to our Literary Manager by clicking here.